Free grace theology: Background (18th–20th centuries)

-Although the modern Free Grace movement does not directly descend from Glasite churches, the doctrines of Sandemanianism concerning salvation, which were popularized by the non-comformist Robert Sandeman (1718 – 1771) and the Baptist preacher Archibald McLean (1733–1812) have been compared to some segments of the Free Grace movement, particularly in the controversy between Andrew Fuller (1754 – 1815) and McLean.
+Although the modern Free Grace movement does not directly descend from Glasite churches, the doctrines of Sandemanianism concerning salvation, which were popularized by the non-conformist Robert Sandeman (1718–1771) and the Baptist preacher Archibald McLean (1733–1812) have been compared to some segments of the Free Grace movement, particularly in the controversy between Andrew Fuller (1754–1815) and McLean.
 This is largely due to the Sandemanian denial that commitment or affections were a necessary part of faith, which Andrew Fuller rejected by arguing that faith must involve commitment to Christ, viewing Sandemanianism as antinomian.
-Some similar views to Free Grace theology were also held by some early Keswick influenced writers in their strong distinction between salvation and sanctification, including writers such as D.L.
-Moody (1837 – 1899), who allowed truly saved people to experience carnal lives.
+Some similar views to Free Grace theology were also held by some early Keswick influenced writers in their strong distinction between salvation and sanctification, including writers such as D. L. Moody (1837–1899), who allowed truly saved people to experience carnal lives.
 Nonetheless, the views of these Keswick authors did not fully align with modern Free Grace theology, as they still retained several distinct theological differences.
 Even so, Keswick thought exerted some influence on the early faculty of Dallas Theological Seminary, including figures like Lewis Sperry Chafer and W. H. Griffith Thomas.